Tauassar/Minesweeper_game/README.md

 The source code is located inside the **src** folder.

-To run level picker, you have to run Main class inside the **src** folder.
+To run game using level picker, you have to run Main class inside the **src** folder (src/Main.java).

 Otherwise, each level of the game can be run separately, each folder inside src belongs to dedicated level's package.
-To run level separately(without level picker) you have to run main method for specific level.
+To run level separately (without level picker) you have to run main method for specific level.

 Main methods located in following files:
 * src/LvlA/LvlA.java